 The Broken Gear represents the entire ideology of the CapDems – that only within a working society can purpose be found (even the most broken of us) – folded into one image.
 The core is four main spokes protruding from the center creating the foundation of the stability.
 The other minor bands connecting the main arms indicates both aesthetic individuality and added strength.
 Amongst these are the horizontal and vertical supports, creating a series of boxes that the circular border continuously breaks out of.
 The asymmetric design of the core further creates a perception of authenticity that can only result due to organic mistakes, a reminder that only the exceptionally rare will be “normal” and those that aren’t should embrace their natural imperfections.
 The outer rim, by contrast, has 4 equal spaced gaps between the teeth of the gears, each showing an intentional wedge where there should be the continuous circumference.
 The variation aesthetic found in core is counter to the manufactured external flaws which are deliberate, intentional, and purposeful.
 While gears can work with aesthetic and unique centers, the necessary components must conform and assimilate to a greater purpose.
 It is a call to utilize individual authenticity to promote the natural order of the world.
 Integrity with function.

 In the 70 years that the symbol has been an international beacon of order, it has appealed to many and gotten the expected amount of unfounded criticism from people that oppose us.
 Obviously it appealed to the capitalists with its focus on productive efficiency and – ironically – it appealed to the communists and other authoritarians for the same reason.
 The egalitarians appreciate the practical representation of inclusion, and even some anarchists acknowledge that it aligns with their call for “order without authority”.
 The religious would tend to find semblances of their geometric icons either inside of it or across the entire shape.
 While most are stretches, it has been part of the Media Department’s job to incorporate it into well known iconography.
 Just recently it was used as a stand in for the the Muslim Crescent and Star in a short film.
-A few years back it replaced an Oroborous in a time travel film.
+A few years back, the gears were used to replace the spikes of an Oroborous in a time travel film.
 Additionally, it’s also been interchanged with the Star of David, the Hindu Swastika, the Christian Cross, the Dharma Wheel, and so on.
 Some of which are hidden in the icon and some just based on the circular aesthetic itself.
 It’s become lost knowledge at this point how much of that was intentional.
 Out of curiosity I access the global “memory” to see if there is any clear answer.
 After seeing the multiple absurd claims linking it to Nazism, I see there are a few different versions from some historians (even some from the Consensus with their weird titles like Historical Iconographer 4th level – or more simply HI4) none of which coming to an agreement.